The first phase of literacy-based therapy is referred to as the Pre-story Knowledge Activation phase.

-Pre-story knowledge activation tasks can include:
+Pre-story knowledge activation ideas:

 GRAPHIC ORGANIZERS